-ASC210 Troubleshooting HVACR systems (1/2/3) Prerequisite: As required by program.
+ASC210 Troubleshooting HVACR systems (1/2/3)

 This course provides instruction in the use of various meters and gauges used in the HVACR industry.
 Emphasis is placed on general service procedures, system diagnosis, and corrective measure, methods of leak detection, and system evacuation, charging and performance checks.
-Upon completion student should be able to perform basic troubleshooting of HVAC/R.
+Upon completion, students should be able to perform basic troubleshooting of HVAC/R.

-Industrial Maintenance
+Industrial Maintenance Technology

-INT100 Mathematics for Industrial Technicians (3/0/3) Prerequisite: As required by program
+INT100 Mathematics for Industrial Technicians (3/0/3)

 This course is designed to provide an understanding of basic mathematical concepts used in an industrial setting.
-Topics include the arithmetic of whole numbers, fractions, and decimals; basic ration, proportion, and percent; application problems in industrial maintenance.
+Topics include the arithmetic of whole numbers, fractions, and decimals; basic ration, proportion, and percentage; application problems in industrial maintenance.